SohamJog/secret-sharing/README.md

 ## Directory Structure

 Currently, the project is still a WIP.
 I have 3 Reliable Broadcast protocols in the `consensus` folder.
-The `consensus/src/shamir` folder contains the secret sharing protocol.
+The `consensus/src/sss` folder contains the secret sharing protocol.
+The `consensus/src/sss_fft` file is where I am attempting to speed up the share creation step of secret sharing.

 The `scripts` folder contains scripts to test the protocols.
 The `testdata` folder contains the configurations for the tests.

 ---
 ## Notes